aap48/AO3/README.md

 **Branch** - A contained area in your repository that allows you to develop features, fix bugs, or safely experiment.

 **Clone** - Creates a copy of a repository that pulls all data, text from the root repository at the time the copy repository was created.

-**Commit** - An individual change to a file (or set of files).
+**Commit** - An individual change  or changes to a file.

-**Fetch** - Allows you to review changes before committing them to your local branch
+**Fetch** - Allows you to review changes before committing them to your local branch.

-**GIT** - An open source program for tracking changes in text files.
+**GIT** - An open-source program for tracking changes or commits in text files.

-**Github** - An Internet hosting service for software development and version control using Git
+**Github** - An Internet hosting domain service for software development and version control.
+Github runs off Git.

-**Merge** - Takes the changes from one branch in the same repository and applies them into another.
+**Merge** - Takes the changes from one branch to another in the same repository and applies them both.

-**Merge Conflict** - A difference that occurs between merged branches.
-Often happens when people make different changes to the same line of the same file
+**Merge Conflict** - A difference that occurs between merged branches, which often happens when people make changes to the same areas of code.

 **Push** -  Sending your committed changes to a remote repository on GitHub.com.

-**Pull** - When you are fetching in changes and merging them.
+**Pull** - When you are taking in changes and merging them into the repository.

-**Remote** - The version of a repository or branch that is hosted on a server, most likely GitHub.com.
+**Remote** - The version of a repository or branch that is hosted off a server instead of a device.
+Examples can be repositories that aren't found locally on a device but found on Github.com

-**Repository** - A repository is the most basic element of GitHub, can be referred to as simple as a project folder.
+**Repository** - Tthe most basic building block of GitHub and Git-using softwares.
+It also can be referred to as simple as a project folder.
 It can contain all project files.